ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 ## Objectives
 In this lab, you will:
-- Build
+- Build and deploy a simple guestbook application
--
+- Use OpenShift image streams to roll out an update
+- Deploy a multi-tier version of the guestbook application
 - Create a Watson Tone Analyzer service
-- Bind the Tone Analyzer service to your cluster
+- Bind the Tone Analyzer service to your application
--
+- Autoscale the guestbook app

 # Project Overview